gbif/hp-swissnatcoll/en/how-to-publish-data.md

 1. Go to the [Datasets view](#datasets-view) of your institution page by clicking on **Datasets** on the left side of the window.
   - On this page, you can see all the datasets of your institution that have already been added in DAGI.
 The names of the datasets are based on the [GRSciColl collection names](https://scientific-collections.gbif.org/collection/search?country=CH){:target="_blank"}.
-  - You can order the dataset list by clicking on the **columns title** (e.g. _Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_).
-By clicking twice or more, you can order it in an ascending or descending order.
+  - You can order the dataset list by clicking on the **columns titles** (_Name_, _Code_, _State_, _Institution Code_, _Institution_, _Progress_, _Records count / est._ and _Updated At_, see the [Datasets view](#datasets-view){:target="_blank"} hparagraph for a precise description).
+By clicking twice or more, you can order them in an ascending or descending order.
   - The State column informs you of the process step currently running (_Importing_, _Encoding_, _Publishing_, _Deleting_).
-Unless the State of a dataset is on "🕒Ready", no action can be started until the current one is executed.
+Unless the State of a dataset is on "🕒Ready", no other action can be started until the current one is executed.
 Depending on the number of records, it can take up to a few hours.
-2. If your Datasets view is empty, click either on the **+ New datasest** button in the center of the page or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
+2. If your Datasets view is empty, click either on the **+ New dataset** button in the center of the page or on **🪟New dataset** on the top-right corner of the window (it does the same thing at this point).
 3. If your Datasets page already has datasets, click on the **🪟New dataset** button in the top right corner of the page.

---- A pop-up window has opened. ---
+--- A pop-up window _New Dataset_ has opened. ---

 1. Select the type of your data. ⚠️**Mandatory**⚠️
     - Available types: Zoology, Botany, Geology, Paleontology
 2. Select the corresponding GRSciColl Collection of your institution. ⚠️**Mandatory**⚠️
-    - If the GRSciColl collection has already been added on DAGI, it is not present anymore on the drop-down list of this pop-up window.
+    - If the GRSciColl collection has already been added on DAGI, it is not present anymore in the drop-down list of this pop-up window.
 You can find it on the Datasets view.
 3. Add a description of the dataset. 💡optional💡
 4. Click on **Create dataset**
     - If you change your mind, you can cancel and close the window at any time by clicking on **Cancel**, or edit the dataset afterwards.
     - ⚠️Avoid deleting a dataset after creating it, especially after publishing on GBIF or it might create unwanted duplicates⚠️.
 Please take contact with [contact-swissnatcoll@infofauna.ch](mailto:contact-swissnatcoll@infofauna.ch), so we can advise you correctly.
+5. The pop-up window closes itself and places you now on the page of the dataset you just added.
-5. You newly added dataset is now visible in the Datasets view.
+6. You newly added dataset is now visible in the Datasets view.

 ## Import my data